-Strategy 4.
-Evaluate and provide sufficient resources to sustain urban forest management activities

-- 4A.
-Develop life cycle costing for the management of trees in highest-use areas that includes costs for planting, maintenance, removal and stump grinding, and replacement, and adjust operational budgets accordingly - 4B.
-Explore opportunities to improve service levels that integrate increased annual operational budget impacts for each new tree added to the District inventory of trees in highest-use areas (as aligned with life cycle costing described in Action 4A) - 4C.
-Evaluate capacity for tree management within the organization to determine the appropriate staffing for permitting and public tree management - 4D.
+Strategy 3.
+Inventory and manage trees as municipal assets Strategy 4.
+Evaluate and provide sufficient resources to sustain urban forest 3A.
+Inventory District-owned trees that will be proactively managed, including street trees in Business Improvement Areas and park trees in or along highest-use parks and trails to include: management activities 4A.
+Develop life cycle costing for the management of trees in highest-use areas that includes costs for planting, maintenance, removal and stump grinding, and replacement, and adjust operational budgets accordingly " Diameter at breast height " Date planted (if available) " Tree condition " Size class at maturity 4B.
+Explore opportunities to improve service levels that integrate increased annual operational budget impacts for each new tree added to the District inventory of trees in highest-use areas (as aligned with life cycle costing described in Action 4A) 4C.
+Evaluate capacity for tree management within the organization to determine the appropriate staffing for permitting and public tree management Value and add the inventoried trees to the District's asset management system 28.
+Develop on exercisingly exercisingly exercisingly exercisingly exercisingly exercisingly exercised to the development of the system operations to assist in the transition to preventative maintenance and risk management programs for trees in highest-use areas 4D.
 Evaluate the option of an Urban Forester position-to manage boulevard trees.
-Specifically: - " Coordinate contracts for urban tree management - " Respond to resident requests for service - " Conduct risk inspections - " Assist in the implementation of the UFMP - 4E.
+Specifically: 3C.
+Develop an inventory and assessment framework to prioritize restoration and other investment in natural area parks that rates factors such as tree equity score, recreation value, aesthetics, cultural/heritage value, access, visibility, biodiversity value, control of invasive species, and fuel hazards to establish a numeric score for each area.
+Coordinate contracts for urban tree management Respond to resident requests for service Conduct risk inspections Assist in the implementation of the UFMP 4E.
 Explore the economic viability of developing an in-house tree care crew to handle vegetation management, tree pruning, and removal on public land